jzonthemtn/big-data-cloudformation/README.md

 ### `nifi-standalone.template`

-This template creates a single EC2 instance running NiFi as a service.
+This template creates a single EC2 instance running NiFi as a system service.